FEUP-ESOF-2020-21/open-cx-t7g4-esofinos/README.md

 ---

 ## Architecture and Design
-The architecture of a software system encompasses the set of key decisions about its overall organization.

-A well written architecture document is brief but reduces the amount of time it takes new programmers to a project to understand the code to feel able to make modifications and enhancements.

-To document the architecture requires describing the decomposition of the system in their parts (high-level components) and the key behaviors and collaborations between them.

-In this section you should start by briefly describing the overall components of the project and their interrelations.
-You should also describe how you solved typical problems you may have encountered, pointing to well-known architectural and design patterns, if applicable.

-### Logical architecture
-The purpose of this subsection is to document the high-level logical structure of the code, using a UML diagram with logical packages, without the worry of allocating to components, processes or machines.

-It can be beneficial to present the system both in a horizontal or vertical decomposition:
-* horizontal decomposition may define layers and implementation concepts, such as the user interface, business logic and concepts;
-* vertical decomposition can define a hierarchy of subsystems that cover all layers of implementation.

 To structure our app we used a package diagram:
  * Search package contains the components to create or join a conference and depends on our conference package and an external package (QRCode);